Digital Collaging

 • Music on YouTube or other player.

-• We recommend lo-fi due to no vocals.
+• We recommend lo-fi due to no vocals to support concentration.

 • To share your music via Zoom: on the Share Screen window, go to the Advanced tab and choose Music or Computer Sound only.
 Click share, and then go to your music player app and start the song.
 You’ll still be on camera in the meeting.